History of ESPN in Timeline

 October 1, 1993: ESPN2 Launched

-October 10, 1993: ESPN2 Launched
+October 10, 1993: ESPN2 Launches

 1995: ESPN BottomLine Originated on ESPN2

-In 1995, the "ESPN BottomLine", a ticker displaying sports news and scores during all programming that is now used by all of ESPN's networks, originated on ESPN2.
+In 1995, The "ESPN BottomLine", a ticker displaying sports news and scores during all programming that is now used by all of ESPN's networks, originated on ESPN2.

-November 1, 1996: ESPNews Launched
+November 1, 1996: ESPNews Launch

-1997: ESPN Inc. Purchased Classic Sports Network
+1997: ESPN Purchases Classic Sports Network

 In 1997, ESPN Inc. purchased Classic Sports Network for $175 million.

-1998: Classic Sports Network Rebranded as ESPN Classic
+1998: ESPN Classic Rebranding

-July 2001: ESPN Deportes Launched
+July 2001: ESPN Deportes Launch

-ESPN Deportes was originally launched in July 2001 to provide Spanish simulcasts of certain Major League Baseball telecasts from ESPN.
+In July 2001, ESPN Deportes, a subscription television network, was originally launched to provide Spanish simulcasts of certain Major League Baseball telecasts from ESPN.

 2001: ESPN Original Entertainment Formed

-January 2004: ESPN Deportes Became 24-Hour Sports Channel
+January 2004: ESPN Deportes Becomes 24-Hour Channel

-2004: ESPN Last Carried NHL Games
+2004: ESPN Last Carried National-Televised NHL Games

-March 4, 2005: ESPNU Launches
+March 4, 2005: ESPNU Launch

-2005: ESPN MVP Attempt
+2005: Mobile ESPN Launch

-In 2005, ESPN MVP (initially known as Mobile ESPN) was launched as an attempt at operating a mobile virtual network operator with exclusive mobile content, first as a phone feature, then after its termination into a Verizon Wireless paid service.
+In 2005, ESPN MVP (initially known as Mobile ESPN) was an attempt at operating a mobile virtual network operator with exclusive mobile content, first as a phone feature, then after its termination into a Verizon Wireless paid service.

-September 2006: ESPN Integrated with ABC Sports
+September 2, 2006: ESPN Integrated with ABC Sports Division

-Since September 2006, ESPN has been integrated with the sports division of sister broadcast network ABC, with sports events televised on that network airing under the banner ESPN on ABC.
+Since September 2, 2006, ESPN has been integrated with the sports division of sister broadcast network ABC, with sports events televised on that network airing under the banner ESPN on ABC.

 2006: ESPN Loses Sunday Night Football Rights